koorchik/LIVR/README.md

 #### not_empty_list ####
 Checks that list contains at least one element

 Error code: 'CANNOT_BE_EMPTY' (If the value is not present or list is empty).
-If the value is present but it is not a list the error code will be "WRONG_FORMAT"
+If the value is present but it is not a list the error code will be 'WRONG_FORMAT'

 Example: